smlnj/prettyprint/README.md

 ## Documentation

-[This documentation is currently for Version 8.5, and needs to be updated for Version 10.0 to document styles, for instance.]
+[The documentation in the two adoc files is currently for Version 8.5, and needs to be updated for Version 10.0 to document styles, for instance.]

 The following files are located in the doc directory: